KNG: The K-Norm Gradient Mechanism: Examples

 For the simulations, we use $\tau=1/2$ and the true regression vector $\theta_{1/2}^* \in \mathbb R^{2}$ is $\theta_{1/2}^* = (0,-1)$.
 For each $n$ in $10^1,10^2,\ldots,10^5$ we run 100 replicates of Algorithm \ref{SimulationRegression} at $\epsilon=1$.
 Samples from KNG and the exponential mechanism are obtained using 1000 steps of a one-at-a-time MCMC algorithm.
 At the end, we compute the average distance over the 100 replicates for each estimator and for each sample size $n$.
 The results are plotted in Figure \ref{fig:LinearPlot}, taking the base 10 log of both axes.
 At each $n$ value and for each mechanism, the monte carlo standard errors are between $0.04403$ and $0.06028$, in terms of the log-scale.

-We see in figure \ref{fig:QuantilePlot} that the non-private estimate appears as a straight line with slope $-1/2$, reflecting the fact that its estimation error is $O(n^{-1/2})$.
+We see in figure \ref{fig:QuantilePlot} that the non-private estimate appears as a straight line with slope $-1/2$, reflecting the fact that its estimation error is $O_p(n^{-1/2})$.
 We also see that the exponential mechanism approaches a line with slope $-1/2$, but with a higher intercept, reflecting that it has increased asymptotic variance.
 Last, we see that the error of KNG approaches the error line of the non-private estimator, suggesting that KNG has the same asymptotic rate as the non-private estimator.

-While the utility guarantees of Theorem \ref{thm:utility1} do not apply in this setting, since the objective function is not strongly convex, the santized estimates still achieve $\epsilon$-DP and we see from Figure \ref{fig:QuantilePlot} that, empirically, KNG introduces $o(n^{-1/2})$ error in this setting as well.
-This suggests that the assumptions in Theorem \ref{thm:utility1} can likely be weakened.
+While the utility guarantees of Theorem \ref{thm:utility1} do not apply in this setting, as the objective function is not strongly convex, the santized estimates still achieve $\epsilon$-DP and we see from Figure \ref{fig:QuantilePlot} that, empirically, KNG introduces $o_p(n^{-1/2})$ error in this setting as well.
+This suggests that the assumptions in Theorem \ref{thm:utility1} can likely be weakened, { and KNG in fact produces efficient mechanisms for an even broader set of problems than Theorem \ref{thm:utility1} prescribes.}